 Online courses come in all shapes and sizes.
 Here is a list of the types I have personally been involved in.

-This is probably the most common type of a course.
+This is probably the most common type of course.
 You come up with a specific module on a subject that you will want to teach.
-And then you will teach this module step-by-step via a series of videos and, sometimes, some textual documentation.
+Then you will teach this module step-by-step via a series of videos and, sometimes, some textual documentation.

-For example, if your subject is related to software development, you can provide the samples of code students can copy.
-And in the videos you can explain how this code works.
+For example, if your subject is related to software development, you can provide samples of code students can copy.
+And in the videos, you can explain how this code works.

 Most courses on Udemy are of this type.